 Furthermore, the delivery mechanism for copies of escrowed keys will provide protection against disclosure with assurance equal to or greater than the level of the Certificates associated with the escrowed keys.
-Recovered keys always remain within a or within
+Recovered keys always remain within a PKCS#12 file or within a Cryptographic Module validated in accordance to FIPS requirements appropriate to the assurance level.
 IdenTrust implements a process that separates parts necessary to reconstruct the recovered key until it is delivered via mail as explained in later sections.